Coalition of Patriots for Change: Bozizé–Darassa conflict and split

 In July 2024, Ali Darassa, leader of UPC and Bozizé's right-hand man, announced the cessation of hostilities with the Touadéra government.
-This statement was denied by the entirety of CPC, according to Bozizé, which led to the expulsion of Darassa from the alliance on August 5.
+According to Bozizé the statement was denied by the entirety of CPC and Darassa was removed from the alliance on 5 August.

-On August 30, Darrassa announced the creation of CPC–fondamentale (CPC-F) splinter faction that mainly comprised UPC, some members of FRPC and anti-balaka, as well as recently formed Front de défense pour les libertés publiques (FDLP) group.
-Haroun Gaye was appointed general coordinator of CPC-F. Hovewer, many groups within CPC remained loyal to Bozizé, including 3R, remaining elements of MPC and several high-ranking FPRC members.
-Bozizé had subsequently designated Ramadhane Abdlekader (Sembé Bobbo), 3R leader, as his deputy, and Dobordje Goska, 3R chief of staff, as military chief of staff for the coalition.
+On 30 August, Darrassa announced the creation of CPC–Fondamentale (CPC-F), a splinter faction composed mainly of UPC, FRPC and anti-balaka memebers.
+A recently formed Front de défense pour les libertés publiques (FDLP) group also joined.
+Haroun Gaye was appointed general coordinator of CPC-F. Despite the creation of CPC-F, many groups within CPC remained loyal to Bozizé, including 3R, remaining elements of MPC and several high-ranking FPRC members.
+Bozizé subsequently designated the 3R leader, Ramadhane Abdlekader (Sembé Bobbo), as his deputy, and the 3R chief of staff Dobordje Goska, as military chief of staff for the coalition.

-Despite the rift, CPC and its splinter faction continued to cooperate on the ground and held a meeting in November 2024, discussing plans to ramp up attacks on FACA.
-From July to December of the same year, Darassa had been in negotiations with the government to rejoin the disarmament process, although some senior rebel sources indicate that he was not genuinely committed to peace talk.
+Despite the rift, CPC and its splinter faction continued to cooperate on the ground and held a meeting in November 2024, discussing plans to ramp up attacks against FACA.
+From July to December of the same year, Darassa held negotiations with the government to rejoin the disarmament process, although some senior rebel sources indicated that he was not genuinely committed to peace talks.
 Ultimately, Darassa didn't rejoin the reconciliation process and ordered CPC-F faction to attack positions of government troops.

 Dissolution of 3R and UPC

-A peace agreement was concluded on April 19, 2025, between the Central African government and the armed groups 3R and UPC.
-They were officially dissolved on July 10, 2025, during a ceremony held in Bangui.
+A peace agreement was concluded on 19 April 2025, between the Central African government and the armed groups 3R and UPC.
+They were officially dissolved on 10 July 2025, during a ceremony held in Bangui.